mrandish 5 months ago

 My first computer, the Radio Shack TRS-80 Color Computer, came out only a couple years later but even with only 4K of RAM and a sub-1 Mhz CPU, was still much more civilized to program in assembler than a 2600.

-wslh 5 hours ago
+wslh 5 months ago

 I spent hours playing E.T. with friends as a kid.
 We noticed something unusual about the game compared to other Atari 2600 titles—it came with a relatively large manual [1].
 We were used to simply turning on a game and immediately moving or shooting, relying on pure reflex rather than needing instructions.
 I remember the falling problem as an annoying thing but not the most annoying: trying to understand the game at first.
 It is critical to highlight that E.T., the movie, was a huge success, and there were many products related to that.
 It is important to highlight that there was a lot of pressure to put this game in the market [2].